cdellacqua/svelte-stack-router/README.md

 # svelte-stack-router

-Svelte Router based on a Stack that will make your WebApp feel more native
+Bridging the gap between Native Apps and WebApps.
+A Stack-based Svelte Router that will make your WebApp feel more native

 ## Working demo
 * [App.svelte](https://github.com/cdellacqua/svelte-stack-router/blob/master/src/App.svelte)